Emergency Procedure

 Saturday 4th April - All 25 seen

-Steers 21, 30, 33, 35, 217, 227 and 270, along with cows 72 and 940, were spread out grazing further east, gradually making their way along to the Bourley Road car park.
-After having a drink, they wandered through the woodland, past the cow shed, and up to the bramble at the Royal Pavilion end of the site where they continued to graze.
+At 10:05, steers 21, 30, 33, 35, 217, 227, and 270, along with cows 72 and 940, were spread out grazing on the hillside further northeast near ///single.water.merge.
+They were enjoying a mix of heather, grass, and other foliage as they gradually drifted towards the woodland by the Bourley Road car park.
+After stopping for a drink, they followed the track through the trees, past the cow shed, and up to the bramble at the Royal Pavilion end of the site where they continued grazing.
+All nine were content, relaxed, and in good condition.

-Steers 20, 220, and 271 were all at the grassy patch in the same area.
-Youngster 220 was lying down, relaxing and chewing his cud while the other two were initially grazing.
-Youngster 271 soon came over to say hello and enjoyed lots of attention, especially enjoying a long neck and chin rub.
-Cows 72 and 940 soon joined them to graze on the lush green grass while the boys continued to browse the bramble.
+At 10:55, steers 20, 220, and 271 were already at the grassy patch in the same area, near ///stars.votes.flags.
+Youngster 220 was lying down, relaxing and chewing his cud, while the other two were initially grazing.
+Youngster 271 soon came over to say hello and enjoyed plenty of attention, especially a long neck and chin rub.
+Steers 20 and 271 then lay down to rest.
+Cows 72 and 940 joined them shortly afterwards, grazing on the lush green grass, while the boys continued browsing the bramble.
+I said my goodbyes at 11:45, leaving them all happy and content.

 No comments: